mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

   - tech
 ---

-In this post, I will give some more details about the rationale for the hardware that I choose for the interpreting the input signals and controlling the outputs, specifically the [unipi neuron series].
+In this post, I will give some more details about the rationale for the **hardware** that I had chosen for interpreting the input signals and controlling the outputs, specifically the [unipi neuron series].
-Note that I am in no way affiliated with [unipi], nor do I intend to do an in-depth description of their hardware.
+Note that I am in no way affiliated with unipi, nor do I intend to do an in-depth description of their hardware.
+For more details from unipi themselves, have a look at the [unipi] website.

 This post is a part of a larger series of posts on my home automation setup.
 See the [home automation overview post], to learn about the rationale and a description of the other posts!

 # Inside

-The following picture shows what is actually inside such a unit: a raspberry pi 3B+ main controller board and then (depending on the neuron series you have), 1 to 3 I/O boards, connected via [SPI].
+The following picture shows what is actually **inside such a unit**: a [raspberry pi 3B+] main controller board and then (depending on the neuron series you have), 1 to 3 I/O boards, connected via [SPI] -- Serial Peripheral Interface.

+The **SPI interface** works by connecting a number of nodes in a series, _daisy-chained_, on the same SPI-line(s).
+The raspberry pi functions as the main _server_ node, the I/O boards are the _clients_.
+The server nodes periodically _selects_ one of the clients to become active.
+Consequently, the selected client becomes active and puts its data on the SPI-lines that were made available.
+Other clients remain inactive for that duration of time they were not selected.
+Afterwards, the server moves on to the next client.
+This process continues until all clients have been consulted, at which point the cycle concludes and a new one starts.

 ![unipi inside]

-The main controller board has all the other functionalities the raspberry pi has, including bluetooth, wifi, wired ethernet, USB ports, and even a HDMI interface[^1].
+The main controller board has all the other **functionalities** the raspberry pi has, including bluetooth, wifi, wired ethernet, USB ports, and even a HDMI interface[^1].
 The I/O boards either feature digital inputs, relay outputs, analog inputs, analog outputs or a combination of these.
 Additionally, there are connections like a RS-485 serial lines (e.g. for interfacing with modbus) as well as a connector for a 1-wire bus (e.g. for temperature sensors).